Lucy and Psyche Asteroid Missions Explore the Early Universe

 Asteroids have the undeserved reputation as nothing more than space rocks that zip by the Earth, sometimes a bit too close for comfort.
 But asteroids are worlds of their own.
 They might contain water.
 Some are composed of rare metals.
 And they contain clues about the conditions of the early solar system and how the planets were formed and moved amongst one another.
 So pretty cool, right?

 My next guests are here to fill us in on the upcoming missions and talk about asteroid science.
 Cathy Olkin is deputy principal investigator of NASA’s Lucy mission.
 She’s also a planetary scientist at the Southwest Research Institute in Boulder, Colorado.
 Cathy, welcome to the show.

 CATHY OLKIN: Hi, John.
 Thanks for having me.

-JOHN DANKOWSKY: Lindy Elkins-Tanton is principal investigator of NASA’s Psyche mission and also director of the School of Earth and Space Exploration at Arizona State University in Tempe.
+JOHN DANKOSKY: Lindy Elkins-Tanton is principal investigator of NASA’s Psyche mission and also director of the School of Earth and Space Exploration at Arizona State University in Tempe.
 Welcome to the show.

 LINDY ELKINS-TANTON: Thanks so much.
 Thanks for having us.

 JOHN DANKOSKY: And if you’ve got a question about asteroid science, want to know what else these missions can tell us about the early solar system, just give us a call.
 Our number is 844-724-8255.
 That’s 844-SCI-TALK.
 Or tweet us @SciFri.